jackpoll4100/Forged20/README.md

 This checkbox defaults to off whenever you open a new Roll20 session to prevent you from making rolls accidentally.

 If you check the checkbox, any rolls made from any Forge Steel character sheet open in any of your browser tabs will be "funneled" to Roll20 and appear in the Roll20 chat.
 Keep in mind you must have both Roll20 and Forge Steel open in the same browser for this to work.

+## Changelog:

+1.1 - Added support for displaying the tier results in roll20 (and having the edges and banes modify those as well).